Melissa Chen

 Exploring the Interplay of Metacognition, Affect, and Behaviors in an Introductory Computer Science Course for Non-Majors

-Yinmiao Li, Melissa Chen, Eleanor O'Rourke
+Yinmiao Li, Melissa Chen, Ayse Hunt, Haoqi Zhang, Eleanor O'Rourke

-ICER 2024 | DOI | PDF
+ICER 2024 | ACM Digital Library

 Designing a Real-Time Intervention to Address Negative Self-Assessments While Programming